sheldonhull/sheldonhull.hugo/content/blog/2020-02-04-using-pester-to-improve-operational-tasks.md

 ## Other Great Use Cases

-I've leveraged this to validate SQL Server configuration changes on a new AWS RDS Deployment, validate build steps completed sucessfully, tested file paths existing, and more.
+I've leveraged this to validate SQL Server configuration changes on a new AWS RDS Deployment, validate build steps completed successfully, tested file paths existing, and more.
 I really like how you can have this all integrated in a nice UI by uploading the nunit tests in Azure DevOps pipelines too.

 ## Start Small

 Take a look at the simple Pester syntax examples or the gherkin examples I gave and use that to do anything you keep having to check more than a few times.
 You'll find your efforts rewarded by having more consistent testing and probably save quite a bit of effort as well.

+## Helped?

+If you found these concepts helpful and would like an example of using Pester to test SQL Server login authentication, user group assignment, and more, let me know.
+I've done SQL Server pester tests using traditional Pester syntax that would validate maintenance solution deployment, login mapping, and more.
+If this was valuable, I could do a write-up of this.

+If you also would like more fundamentals, I'd be willing to do a basic Pester write-up for an operational focused task that is ground zero too, just depends if you the reader find this helpful.

+Comments always appreciated if this helped you!
+Let's me know it's actually helping someone out and always great to connect with others. 🍻